Formula for (Digital) Change

 We need a critical mass of the organization to:

 2. To have a digital vision (dV), an image or an idea of what improvement would look like grounded in the hopes and dreams of employees or members.
 An old saying among leaders is – “Being right is only one-quarter of the battle.”
-It’s not uncommon for leaders to have a vision of what improvements are needed.
+It’s common for leaders to have a vision of what improvements are needed.
 The problem is that just communicating the digital vision (or digital mission or digital strategic plan) will not bring change.

 3. With a clear sense of what needs to be done as the first digital steps (dF).
 This means having a picture of what we can do differently in the short term that will move us toward that vision.
-Four major factors for leaders to take into account are:
+Four significant factors for leaders to take into account are:

 3. Having the needed resources to make the change.